carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 Top level comments 2/2
 @snapend

 @snap[south-west list-content-concise span-100]
 @ol
--  The work on homogenisation and QC is excellent and important
-- It will be important to discuss how this could feed into the [C3S](http://climate.copernicus.eu)
-- The CS proposition is less clear and compelling
--
--
+-  It's essential to distinguish between stakeholders and users
+- Don't rule out NRT update; it could be a useful evolution
+- Access to data is not the main issue (authoritativeness and the trust)
+- Don't try to second guess user understanding of climate

 @olend

 <br><br>
 @snapend